All Eyez on Me (Monica album)

-All Eyez on Me is the third studio album by American recording artist Monica.
-Named after its same-titled lead single, it marked the singer's first record under Clive Davis' J Records roster and was first released on September 11, 2002, in Japan.
+All Eyez on Me is the third album by the American recording artist Monica.
+Named after its lead single "All Eyez on Me", it marked the singer's first record under Clive Davis's J Records roster, and was first released on September 11, 2002, in Japan.
 The tracks on the album are a mixture of uptempo songs and ballads, and it was crafted by producers such as Dallas Austin, Bryan Michael Cox, Jermaine Dupri, Rodney "Darkchild" Jerkins, and Soulshock & Karlin.

 Released to mixed reviews by music critics, the album reached number 14 on the Japanese Albums chart.
 Its preceding lead single, "All Eyez on Me", achieved moderate commercial success on the charts.
 Expected to be released on November 12, 2002, in the United States, the album was eventually put on hold after being heavily bootlegged following its Japanese release and became widely available through Internet file-sharing services.
 The album was then partially re-recorded and retooled as After the Storm in 2003 with original album cut, "U Should've Known Better", released as its fourth single in 2004.